The Best Teas for a Cast Iron Teapot

 Black and Oolong Teas

 Black and oolong teas are the ideal choices for use in a cast iron teapot, as they are especially well-suited to use with cast iron pots.
 Like cast iron, these teas are high in iron, so they will not react with the teapot like other teas.
-Because of this, black and oolong teas are extremely popular with people who want to serve tea in a cast iron teapot.

 Black and oolong teas are also particularly hearty and robust, and they will not break down or lose flavor quickly when water is poured through the tea leaves in your cast iron teapot.
 Oolong teas are especially well-suited to use in a cast iron teapot.